FrendsPlatform/Frends.Cobalt/README.md

 **PrivateKeyFileName**
 Location of private key file to be used for authentication if public key authentication is used on the server

+**PrivateKeyString**
+Alternative way of providing the private key instead of using a file, supported private key formats:  PKCS #8, OpenSSH/OpenSSL and PuTTY .ppk

 **PrivateKeyFilePassword**
 Password for private key file